agraubert/agutil/README.md

 returned by background threads executing tasks in parallel.
 * `agutil.parallel.parallelize`, a decorator function to wrap a function with an `agutil.parallel.Dispatcher` and yield from the Dispatcher's results
+* `agutil.parallel.parallelize2`, a decorator function to dispatch calls on background threads and return a callback to get the value.

 **Note:** Due to
 [inherent issues with cpython](https://wiki.python.org/moin/GlobalInterpreterLock),